kendlete/node-with-testing-template/README.md

 # node-with-testing-template

-A template node project with testing
+A template project for a node.js project with Jest testing.
+Use cases are small, stand-alone projects, one-off functions etc.

+Package management is done with yarn.